DamienDavisNeff/RemoveDogeLogo/README.md

 # RemoveDogeLogo
-Removes the doge logo from the homescreen of Twitter (Currently does not remove the doge loading screen)
+Removes the doge logo from the homescreen of Twitter

 ## To Use